Nelarius/wrenpp/README.md

 **TODO:** improve

 Wren++ allows you to bind C++ functions and methods to Wren classes.
-This is done by storing the names or signatures along with the function pointers, so that Wren can find them.
-That is, you bind all your code once, after which all your Wren instances can use them.
+You provide the VM instance with the name of the foreign method and the corresponding C++ function pointer.
+These are then looked up by the VM when it encounters a foreign method in source code.

 ### Foreign methods